The Bloggers’ Guide to Email Marketing

 Pretty simple.
 Any advertising, promotions, or even brand building done through email can be considered email marketing.

-For those of you familiar with Push/Pull marketing theory, it is pretty straightforward, but let’s take a look at how this theory applies directly to email marketing:
+Let’s take a look at how the Push-Pull theory applies directly to email marketing:

 Push: One-Time Visitors

-Most traditional web strategies entice the visitor to their website with outstanding information or a special offer.
+Most traditional web strategies entice the visitor to their website with relevant and valuable content or a special offer.